 Hominine is a great modern-day thriller that brings you on a page-turning rollercoaster, with occasional philosophical interludes that make you ponder where we are going as the human race.
 This fast-slow-fast pace is a very appealing characteristic of the book.
 It weaves together several plots, leaving subtle clues as to how they might come together in end, yet keeps you guessing all the way.
 I got as much of a kick out of reading this book as I would from other masters of the art – Lee Child, Kathy Reichs, Stieg Larsson.
 Looking forward to the next one, Lewis!

 I had the privilege of reading a pre-release first draft of Hominine.
 At about the halfway point, I noted that it felt like a master work the caliber of Grisham, Clancy and Brown.
 This is clearly no entry-level work, but the craft of a masterful storyteller.
 In retrospect, the Hominine Project represents the Sword of Damocles for the information age.
-Hominineweaves a tale of intrigue and espionage tightly coupled with political greed and a global power grab.
-Like any good power struggle, the roots of the story lead us back to an effort to better mankind through noble efforts.
+Hominine weaves a tale of intrigue and espionage tightly coupled with political greed and a global power grab.
 Purpose coupled with power tends to corrupt.
 Political corruption frequently spawns war and, with this novel, Evans surpasses our worst fears, turning an effort to better mankind into a possibly indefensible weapon.
 Yet, Homininegoes far beyond simple entertainment.
-It provides clarity and a path for mankind that can alter our course and lead us all to a path of understanding that will alter even outcomes already set in motion.
+It provides clarity that can alter our course and lead us all to an understanding that will alter even outcomes already set in motion.
 It should be required reading for anyone in politics, technology and business who’s looking for new ideas in doing something extraordinary.

 A penetrating page-turner by a new writer with an awesome command of the issues and dangers facing humanity in the 21st century.